AWilliams17/SentryConfig/README.md

-# sentry-config: An application ini parsing solution
+# SentryConfig: An application ini parsing solution
 I originally was using this in [Crow-IRCServer](https://github.com/AWilliams17/Crow-IRCServer), but I've been wanting to use it in some other things so I figured I'd go ahead and yank it out and make it it's own package and throw it up on PyPi.
 What this essentially does is make it extremely easy to load and save .ini files.
 With validation.
 I'll demonstrate.